telecmi/Skanda/README.md

 # Skanda: SEO-Optimized Blog Framework

-Skanda is an open-source, high-performance blog framework crafted with Node.js, ScyllaDB, and TailwindCSS.
-Inspired by the swift and strategic Hindu deity, Skanda, this framework is designed to empower developers, bloggers, and content creators with a tool that prioritizes SEO, speed, and aesthetic flexibility.
+Skanda is an open-source, high-performance blog framework crafted with Node.js, ScyllaDB, and TailwindCSS.This framework is designed to empower developers, bloggers, and content creators with a tool that prioritizes SEO, speed, and aesthetic flexibility.

 ## Features